JacksonBurns/astartes/paper.md

   X, y, test_size=0.33, sampler="kmeans", random_state=42)
 ```

-With this small change, an extrapoative sampler based on k-means clustering will be used.
+With this small change, an extrapolative sampler based on k-means clustering will be used.

 Inside cheminformatics, `astartes` makes use of all molecular featurization options implemented in `AIMSim` [@aimsim_cpc], which includes those from virtually all popular descriptor generation tools used in the cheminformatics field.

-The codebase itself has a clearly defined contribution guideline and thorough, easily accesible documentation.
+The codebase itself has a clearly defined contribution guideline and thorough, easily accessible documentation.
 `astartes` uses GitHub actions for Constant Integration testing including unit tests, functional tests, and regression tests.
 To emphasize the reliability and reproducibility of `astartes`, the data splits used to generate Table 1 and Table 2 are included in the regression tests.
 Test coverage currently sits at >99%, and all proposed changes are subjected to a coverage check and merged only if they cover all existing and new lines added as well as satisfy the regression tests.